 Calgary has one of the most active dog rescue communities in Canada.
-With 13+ organizations and 324+ dogs currently available for adoption, choosing the right rescue can feel overwhelming.
+With 16+ organizations and 345+ dogs currently available for adoption, choosing the best pet adoption path can feel overwhelming.
 This guide reviews every major rescue in the Calgary area, explains what each one specializes in, and helps you find the best match for your situation.

-Every rescue listed below is featured on PawFinder, where you can browse all their available dogs in one place.
+Every rescue listed below is featured on LocalPetFinder, where you can browse all their available dogs in one place.
 We update listings regularly so you always see the most current availability.

 Quick Comparison